 While ACH (by default) will normally need to pass checks, you can still make an instant transfer with routing and account number without verification.
 This all depends on the bank(s) you use, the amount of money in transit, and how many times your bank will allow you to make such processes.

-I recommend looking at legitimate ways to transfer money beyond ACH and traditional banking without stepping on any legal toes, or causing yourself any security headaches.
+I recommend looking at legitimate ways to transfer money beyond ACH and traditional digital banking platforms without stepping on any legal toes, or causing yourself any security headaches.

 Are instant transfers safe?

-As long as you use verified apps (such as PayPal, for example) and are sure that you enter the recipient’s details correctly and the amount, most instant transfers should be completely safe.
+As long as you use verified apps (from financial institutions such as PayPal, for example) and are sure that you enter the recipient’s details correctly and the amount, most instant transfers should be completely safe.
 Only ever use apps or bank services you know and trust.

 How much do instant transfers cost?